 It wasn't a problem with a defective pad or an uneven tone hole lip, it simply wasn't regulated correctly with C, B, and A, which should depress and seal the C# pad when the other notes are fingered.
 But I couldn't see that with the leak light, maybe because the palm keys are in the way on this horn.
 Or it could be that the pad was pressed tight enough so that light wouldn't show, because of the rim edge "footprint" on the leather, but air could get through.
 And ultimately it is air leakage, not light, which is our concern.

 I placed paper on to the cork that regulated the C# key, and that fixed the leak.
-For this type of regulating, I initially use yellow Post-It notes (a lightly adhesive paper).
+For this type of regulating, I initially use yellow Post-It Notes (a lightly adhesive paper).
 Post-Its stay in place, can be layered for any thickness, and can then be easily removed when the cork is redone.
 The thickness of the paper is about .003 inch.
 Two layers (.006" or .15mm) was enough to close the key and stop the hissing leak that I was hearing.
-Here's a picture with the slips of paper in place.
+Here's a picture with the yellow slips of paper in place.

 Two good things came from this.
 The horn speaks better.
 It just seems to have a little more power.
 And even better, this was a horn that suffered from the infamous "stuffy second D," as mentioned at the start of this blog.
 2nd D was both stuffy and sharp,* although it was possible to play 2nd D in tune with enough aforethought (memo to self: remember to lip down second D every bloody time).
 The "stuffiness" could probably be more accurately described as a "weak and unpredictable" 2nd D. What a pain.

-Even though the C# leak was open and affecting every note below C# in both registers, it made itself most noticeable as a faulty ghost vent point for 2nd D. A tiny undetected leak on a horn might be barely noticeable, or might make one certain note a pain in the butt.
+Even though the C# leak was open and affecting every note below C# in both registers, it made itself most noticeable as a faulty ghost vent point for 2nd D. A tiny undetected leak on a saxophone might be barely noticeable, or might make one certain note a pain in the butt.

 Instead of sealing the leak with tung oil, I chose to "tin" the area with solder from the inside.
 Not an easy task, but the low notes on this tenor now speak with authority.
 It also helped with a slightly sharp low Bb.
 Again, a double bonus.
 I feel sorry for whoever played this horn from 1957 until I bought and rebuilt it.
 They never experienced the full extent of this Dolnet's low end power.